-Ms. Spielman had breast cancer (and died in 2009).
-Her husband Chris was an All-American linebacker at Ohio State and played professional football for 10 plus years for the Detroit Lions, Buffalo Bills, and Cleveland Browns (Ohio States fans already know all this) and remains a fixture in the Columbus area today.
+Ms. Spielman had breast cancer and died in 2009.
+Her husband Chris was an All-American linebacker at Ohio State and played professional football for 10 plus years for the Detroit Lions, Buffalo Bills, and Cleveland Browns and remains a fixture in the Columbus area today.

-Ms. Spielman was diagnosed with breast cancer in 1998 at age 30 and The Stefanie Spielman Fund for Breast Cancer Research at Ohio State’s Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute was established that year.
+Unfortunately, Ms. Spielman was diagnosed with breast cancer in 1998 at age 30, which was the same year James Cancer Hospital and Solove Research Institute was established.

-So cancer became the cause Ms. Cisco was looking for to answer her question.
+Therefore, cancer became the cause of Ms. Cisco was looking for, but there was still a lingering question.
 Could Buckeye Nation fill an entire ship?
-But, there also needed to be a draw or attraction for the cruise to be successful.

-Former athletes would become the draw that would fill the ships.
-And, fill the ships they have.
-Typically on each cruise are 30-40 former Buckeye athletes assist who with the fund-raising by participating in the many fund-raising events.
+With that in mind, former athletes become the draw that would fill the ships.
+Typically on each cruise, there are 30-40 former Buckeye athletes who assist with the money-raising by participating in the many funding events.

-The Buckeye athletes, many who were All-Americans and/or former and current professional athletes, have fully embraced and supported the cruise.
+The Buckeye athletes—many who were All-Americans or current professional athletes—have fully embraced and supported the cruise.
 Many of them now host their own events to raise money for cancer and other causes.
-Without them the cruise would not be the success it has been.
+Without them, the cruise would not be the success it has been.

-Ms. Cisco discussed the cruise idea with the Spielmans and the cruise for cancer went from being more than idea.
-To make the cruise successful took the cooperation and commitment of the Ohio State’s Comprehensive Cancer Center – The James Cancer Hospital and Solove Research Institute, former Ohio State athletes and coaches (current), volunteers, and the staff at Travel Partners some of whom now work on The Buckeye Cruise for Cancer all-year long.
+Ms. Cisco discussed the cruise idea with the Spielmans and the cruise became more than an idea.
+To make it successful, it took the cooperation of the Ohio State’s Comprehensive Cancer Center, The James Cancer Hospital, and Solove Research Institute.
+Plus, the commitment of former Ohio State current athletes and coaches, volunteers, and the staff at Travel Partners.

 The Buckeye Cruise for Cancer now hosts/sponsors events all year to raise money for cancer.
 It is always looking for fun and creative ways to raise money and awareness for cancer.